-- Pastoral changes:

-Recommended that the Fairbanks Korean session terminate Rev. Jeong's pastoral relationship, as of May 10, 2015, in accordance to the terms of his contract, i.e., presbytery minimum payment for return moving expenses.
-The church, having experienced a split, had insufficient funds to keep Rev. Jeong in the pulpit.

-Concurred with the Immanuel session request to dissolve Rev. Susan Knight's pastoral relationship with Immanuel Presbyterian Church, effective April 13, 2015. - ➤ Concurred with the Atqasuk, Kuukpik, and Olgonik sessions' request to offer a contract to stated supply Rev. Jack Cormack, with the start date of July 13, 2015, in accordance with the following terms:
+- Pastoral changes: - Recommended that the Fairbanks Korean session terminate Rev. Jeong's pastoral relationship, as of May 10, 2015, in accordance to the terms of his contract, i.e., presbytery minimum payment for return moving expenses.
+The church, having experienced a split, had insufficient funds to keep Rev. Jeong in the pulpit. - Concurred with the Immanuel session request to dissolve Rev. Susan Knight's pastoral relationship with Immanuel Presbyterian Church, effective April 13, 2015. - Concurred with the Atqasuk, Kuukpik, and Olgonik sessions' request to offer a contract to stated supply Rev. Jack Cormack, with the start date of July 13, 2015, in accordance with the following terms:

-Cash Salary.....\$44,154
+Pension/medical/death/disability......Full coverage

-Fair rental value of furnished manse\$13,246 = Part-time in 3 manses Travel expenses within presbytery\$12,000 Professional expenses \$2,000 Pension/medical/death/disability......Full coverage Workers' Compensation......Provided by Presbytery Moving costsProvided by the presbytery as follows: At the beginning of the contract the presbytery will provide transportation from the place of residence to the church and will move the pastor's personal effects north using the following guidelines: Up to 2000 lbs. of books shipped via USPS at the media rate.
+Workers' Compensation.....Provided by Presbytery

+Moving costsProvided by the presbytery as follows:

+At the beginning of the contract the presbytery will provide transportation from the place of residence to the church and will move the pastor's personal effects north using the following guidelines:

+Up to 2000 lbs. of books shipped via USPS at the media rate.

 Up to 3000 lbs. of household goods, as appropriate for a furnished manse, by the most economical means.

-At the successful completion of the contract, the presbytery will provide transportation to Seattle and move the pastor's personal effects as far as Seattle using the following guidelines: Up to 2000 lbs. of books via USPS at the media rate, and Up to 3000 lbs. of household goods by the most economical means.
-Concurred with the action of the Immanuel session to extend a part time (19 hours/week), temporary supply contract to Rev. Ellen Johnson-Price, with the start date of October 1, 2015, in accordance with the following terms: Cash Salary......\$16,000 Vacation4 weeks/year Continuing Education leave2 weeks/year Continuing Education......\$1.500/year Concurred with the proposed staffing pattern of
+At the successful completion of the contract, the presbytery will provide transportation to Seattle and move the pastor's personal effects as far as Seattle using the following guidelines:

+Up to 2000 lbs. of books via USPS at the media rate, and

+Up to 3000 lbs. of household goods by the most economical means.

+Concurred with the action of the Immanuel session to extend a part time (19 hours/week), temporary supply contract to Rev. Ellen Johnson-Price, with the start date of October 1, 2015, in accordance with the following terms:

+Cash Salary \$16,000

+Housing Allowance \$17,000

+403(b) Contribution \$12,000

+Vacation 4 weeks/year

+Continuing Education leave 2 weeks/year

+Continuing Education \$1,500/year

-- Presbytery membership transfer Rev. Duke Morrow to the Presbytery of Detroit Rev. Tammy Letts to Peace River Presbytery.
-Tammy was called to serve as associate pastor at Vanderbilt Presbyterian Church in Naples, Florida, beginning July 1, 2015. - Moderator appointments/dismissals: Rev. Neill McKay; dismiss RE Mark Wartes with thanks Kuukpik Presbyterian Church (Nuiqsut) - Rev. Jack Cormack; dismiss CRE Virgie Kasak with thanks.
-Olgonik Presbyterian Church (Wainwright) - Rev. Jack Cormack; dismiss Rev. Ian MacInnes Green with thanks.
+- Concurred with the proposed staffing pattern of Fairbanks Korean Presbyterian Church.
+Ruling Elder Chang Myung (Cody) Ryu had been invited to provide temporary pastoral leadership to the Fairbanks Korean congregation; initially as a guest preacher.
+The session negotiated with elder Ryu to come and serve as a CRE while he completes his ordination requirements.
+His personal circumstances allow him to serve without a salary; the church will pay for housing. - Presbytery membership transfer - Rev. Duke Morrow to the Presbytery of Detroit - Rev. Tammy Letts to Peace River Presbytery.
+Tammy was called to serve as associate pastor at Vanderbilt Presbyterian Church in Naples, Florida, beginning July 1, 2015. - Moderator appointments/dismissals: - University Community Presbyterian Church Rev. Neill McKay; dismiss RE Mark Wartes with thanks - Kuukpik Presbyterian Church (Nuiqsut) Rev. Jack Cormack; dismiss CRE Virgie Kasak with thanks - ➤ Olgonik Presbyterian Church (Wainwright) Rev. Jack Cormack; dismiss Rev. Ian MacInnes Green with thanks. - > Immanuel Presbyterian Church Rev. Ellen Johnson; dismiss Rev. Israel Nelson with thanks. - Fairbanks Korean Presbyterian Church Denise Wartes, with oversight provided by Mark Wartes - Understanding that it needs to be more visibly active, COM assigned liaisons to provide oversight to sessions with non-installed, leadership positions: